Home · Agency Papers · The Agency Paradox: Governed Autonomy as Infrastructure

 Audience Engineering Leaders, Platform Architects, AI Infrastructure Teams

 This is the current version.
-It supersedes v1.0 (December 2025), which remains available as the founding manifesto →
+It supersedes v2.2 (March 2026), which remains available as composition problem and ninth criterion →

 The Central Question, Restated